apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 [Cluster Singleton](http://pekko.apache.org/docs/pekko/current//scala/cluster-singleton.html#cluster-singleton)
 and
 [Distributed Publish Subscribe](http://pekko.apache.org/docs/pekko/current//scala/distributed-pub-sub.html)
- but those are not the only tools in Pekko Cluster.
+ but those are not the only tools in Apache Pekko Cluster.

  You can also find a good overview of the various modules that make up Pekkoin [this section of the official documentation](http://pekko.apache.org/docs/pekko/current//scala/guide/modules.html#cluster-singleton)